 The process begins by completing a form online, and you also have to write a letter (in Spanish) requesting the exchange of the resident visa for the resident card.
 Afterwards, you attend the local immigration office where your application will be processed, and your picture and fingerprints taken digitally.
 You’ll need to pay the residency permit fee, and the local immigration office will soon afterwards print a residency card for you to use.

-You can get assistance with the exchange using our Mexico Immigration Assistance service that will help you move through the entire exchange process.
+You can get assistance with the exchange using our Mexico Immigration Assistance service that will help you through the entire exchange process.

 Temporary vs Permanent residency cards